 (Add additional nameservers)

-Verify that you have entered everything correctly and click Save when done to update your new nameserver settings …
+Verify that you have entered everything correctly and click Save when finished to update your settings …

 (Save your new nameserver settings)

-A confirmation message will let you know that your request have been submitted …
+A confirmation message will let you know that your details have been submitted …

-It will take anywhere from a few moments to a day or two for nameserver changes to start taking effect.
-DNS servers worldwide will be notified of the address changes and begin pointing online users to the correct domain URL on your web hosting server.
+It can take anywhere from a few moments to a day or two for changes to nameservers to start propagating and taking effect.
+DNS servers worldwide will be notified of the address changes and begin pointing online users to your website.
 If you experience any problems, contact your web host for support.

 Here are some free online tools you can use to check that your nameservers have been properly configured and are working correctly: